bijoutrouvaille/fireward/readme.md

 _Warning_: `const` current only works on primitive types.
 Marking a non-primitive as const will compile without error but do nothing.

-#### Punctuation

-is important.
-The example above demonstrates correct usage.
-Extra or missing marks may cause the file to fail compilation.

 #### Route Matching, Conditions and Functions

 For the exception of assigning a type to a route, the syntax is identical to the Firestore rule language syntax.